-After building my snow bench and table, I gather the remaining necessary equipment to finish the setup: my stove, fuel canister, Guardian™ Pump filter and a long spoon to help break up the snow as it’s melting in the stove.
+After building my snow bench and table, I gather the remaining necessary equipment to finish the setup: my stove, fuel canister, Guardian™ Pump purifier and a long spoon to help break up the snow as it’s melting in the stove.
 I find this trick of using a spoon helps significantly speed up the melting process and recommend the MSR Alpine™ Long Tool Spoon.

 As far as stove preferences, the MSR Windburner® takes home the gold medal in terms of how fast it heats as well as its fuel efficiency.
 During a trip on Mount Rainier, I melted about 14 liters of snow with one 8 oz. fuel canister.
 The conditions were not freezing, but it was a typical late June/early July weather day on the mountain.
 Additionally, I really prefer and highly recommend using the 1.8-liter Accessory Pot to melt the snow.
 The additional 0.8 liters that the accessory pot provides, in my opinion, helps filter and pump more water faster.

 Once the stove and pump are set up, I make sure the bag of snow or shovel holding the fresh snow is close to me so I can easily transport the snow into the pot of the stove.
 Then I attach the Guardian Pump filter’s clean water outlet to the clean water reservoir.
 I recommend the burly MSR Dromedary Bags because you can easily screw the pump itself to the lid of the Dromedary—I use the 10L size.